The-Politico/interactive-news-developer-guide/meetings.md

 Meetings are important.
 They're also susceptible to abuse.

 By design, we will have few regular meetings and instead emphasize continuous conversations within the team.
-That is a starting position, from which we will introduce more formal meetings as needed.

 ### Sit-down/stand-up